Home » Lush Dessert

 Lush Dessert

-This dessert is so easy- too easy for how incredible and decadent it is.
-Buttery almond cookie crust, topped with a no-bake cheesecake layer and chocolate pudding layer, ending with a thick fluffy layer of whipped cream.
-Every time I make this, it disappears!
-It is the perfect dessert to end any meal; its taste is light, and it’s not overly sweet.
-Ooh-lala!
+This layered dessert is so easy, too easy for how incredible and decadent it is.
+Buttery shortbread crust, topped with a no-bake cheesecake layer and a chocolate pudding layer, ending with a thick, fluffy layer of whipped topping.
+Every time I make this decadent dessert, it disappears!

-Me and Lush go way back.
-The mother of a long-lost friend of mine used to make this.
-I loved this dessert so much.
-Somewhere along the way, not only did I lose touch with this friend, but I lost the recipe!
-I had to recreate it from memory.
-Which isn’t that remarkable; the recipe is simple for how extraordinary this dessert tastes.
-I took a cookie recipe from my Grandma and used it as the crust.
+Lush and I go way back.
+The mother of a friend of mine, whom I have lost touch with over the years, used to make this dessert.
+I loved it so much!
+The first time I had it was at her house.
+I asked for another piece twice.
+I know, oink.
+Unfortunately, I lost the recipe and was too lazy to track my old friend down, so I had to recreate it from memory, which wasn’t too hard.
+Except for several pans of Lush dessert later, my jeans were a teensy bit tight.
+For this labor of love, it was worth it!
+I used my grandma’s almond snowball cookie recipe for the crust.
 I remembered thinking the crust tasted like my Grandma’s Almond Snowball Cookies.
-And from there, I built the layers.
-If you would rather make homemade chocolate pudding, you can use the filling for my chocolate pie instead.
-This dessert can be made for a potluck or a special dinner.
-It could be made in individual ramekins for a special meal.
-It can be prepared a day ahead.
+And from there, I built the different layers.
+This dessert is perfect for a potluck or a special dinner.
+You can make this dessert a day ahead.
 If you are entertaining, it’s always a bonus to be able to prepare ahead of time!
 I am salivating more than a St. Bernard right now.
 Let’s get to making this dessert!

 • almonds